 Separation anxiety is, first and foremost, an anxiety problem.
 Like other anxiety problems, it can be treated with medication.
 Typically, medications are administered to dogs about an hour before their owner leaves.
 Medications help soothe pets and make other training more effective.

 If you’re a pet owner and your dog is suffering from serious separation anxiety, contact your pet’s veterinarian first.
 Your pet’s vet can prescribe the right dosage for your pet’s size and symptoms.
-Once your pet is on an effective medication, you can start training that will help your dog manage his behavior and emotions.
+Once your pet is on effective medication, you can start training that will help your dog manage his behavior and emotions.

 Let the training begin